krishnabairavi95/retina-segmentation-CNN-/ReadMe.txt

 Hello,

 I have prepared a report for the project.
 (Document Name: 16725_report.pdf).
-It is in the ‘proj’ of my folder.
 Please take a look at it.
 I have explained the methodology with references and results (including Images and the final ROC curve).

 Please  follow the following steps while running my code, I will walk you through.